-Hey espresso lovers, today we reveal our picks for the top 5 best espresso machines of 2020.
-These are our picks in five different categories ranging from the best entry-level machines up to our favorite plumbable rotary pump dual-boiler boiler machine.
+Hey espresso lovers, today we reveal our picks for the top 5 best espresso machines.
+These are our picks in 5 different categories ranging from the best entry-level machines up to our favorite plumbable rotary pump dual-boiler boiler machine.
 We’ll also give picks for best overall value, best heat-exchanger machine, and best brand design.
 Along with our top machines in each category, we’ll have a couple of honorable mentions along the way for your consideration.

 NOTE: These picks and opinions are based on our staff's experience testing, using, and servicing just about every home-use semi-automatic espresso machine available in the U.S. Our technicians service hundreds of machines every year and we work directly with manufacturers on machine design and upgrades, so we are really very familiar with these machines inside and out.

-Semi-automatic machines are the most popular espresso machines at Whole Latte Love—they put the brewing process entirely in your hands and unlike super-automatics, allow you to grind your own beans fresh, tamp and extraction your espresso.
-For this reason, many entry-level, intermediate and pro-baristas love semi-automatics: being able to build up your skill level and see the results of your progress is undoubtedly a rewarding feeling with semi-autos.
+Semi-automatic machines are the most popular espresso machines at Whole Latte Love—they put the brewing process entirely in your hands and unlike super-automatics, allow you to grind your own beans fresh, as well as tamp and extract your own espresso.
+For this reason, many entry-level, intermediate, and pro-baristas love semi-automatics: being able to build up your skill level and see the results of your progress is undoubtedly a rewarding feeling with semi-autos.

 Because there are so many semi-automatic machines available, there is a wide range of machines to choose from in terms of features, functions, design, style, capabilities and more.
 If you’re just starting out, our most popular entry-level semi-automatic machine is the Gaggia Classic Pro, if you’re a seasoned barista, many people go with the Profitec Pro 700 or Rocket Espresso Appartamento.